yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 The "kid" (key ID) header is used by the relying application to perform key lookup.
 Applications should ensure that this does not create SQL or LDAP injection vulnerabilities.

-Similarly, blindly following a "jku" (JWK set URL) header which may contain an arbitrary URL, could result in server-side request forgery (SSRF) attacks.
+Similarly, blindly following a "jku" (JWK set URL) header, which may contain an arbitrary URL, could result in server-side request forgery (SSRF) attacks.

 ## Use Explicit Typing ## {#use-typ}